SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Metadata Scope {#metadata-scope}

 An operational challenge for sharing resource-quota like metadata (e.g., maximum bitrate) is that the network is generally not entitled to allocate quota per-application, per-flow, per-stream, etc. that delivered as part of an Internet connectivity service.
-However, the network has a visibility about the overall network attachment (e.g. inbound/outbound bandwidth discussed in {{!I-D.ietf-opsawg-teas-attachment-circuit}}).
+However, the network has a visibility about the overall network attachment (e.g. inbound/outbound bandwidth discussed in {{?I-D.ietf-opsawg-teas-attachment-circuit}}).

 As such, hints about resource-like metadata is bound by default to the overall network attachment, not specific to a given application or flow.